-One of the most common challenges parents of toddlers faces when they deny staying in their crib.
+One of the most common challenges parents of toddlers faces is when they deny staying in their crib.
 Unfortunately, many parents believe that there is nothing they can do to prevent this from happening.
 But fortunately, that is not necessarily needed to happen in your case.
 Why!
 Because you’re here.

-First, find out and consider every cause why your toddler is or might be attempting to step out from their crib.
+First, find out and consider every cause of why your toddler is or might be attempting to step out from their crib.
 You probably will find that it is often motivated by a desire to explore.
 Either, it can be that perhaps your baby is testing his/her boundaries.
 Or maybe it’s time to make a sleep schedule adjustment for your not-so-little one.

 For example, I recall when my baby decided to flex her bones by climbing her crib railing.
 Like most parents, not only my husband and I but the whole family were also terrified.
 We had no idea in heaven how to respond to that.